w3c/permissions-ws-2022/report.md

 In the introductory intervention, Lukasz Olejnik explained the crucial importance of Web Permissions as a natural boundary between sensitive information sources.
 Rather than a tool devised for regulatory compliance (i.e. consent), it is a power given to the user.
 It should just work.
 But does it?

 The discussion revealed that it is still uncertain whether users understand the implications of granting access to sensitive information to be shared with a Web origin.
 It's crucial to "understand this understanding" (or misunderstanding?).
 Permissions must not be viewed as a rubber-stamp burden placed on the user, including blaming them for the potential backfires later on.
 The design is an important part.
 This element must be dealt with strictly.
 It is not just a matter of web security or UX, although permission prompts, and the associated information, should be communicated to the user fairly and clearly.
 It's not regulatory "informed consent".
 However, this is fine!
 Permissions must not disrupt web browsing, but the addition of some friction may be helpful to make the user think a bit and consider what is happening.

-### Cross-platform Comparison of Permission Models {#cross-platform-comparison-of-permission-models}
+### Cross-platform Comparison of Permission Models

 **Presenter**: Maryam Mehrnezhad, Royal Holloway University of London

 **Slides**:

 This session began by introducing the results of three papers: a [user study on cookie notice dialogs across platforms](https://ieeexplore.ieee.org/abstract/document/9229687) (various browsers on mobile and PC as well as mobile apps), [tracking practices and user behavior across countries](https://petsymposium.org/2022/files/papers/issue1/popets-2022-0006.pdf) (UK, Germany, France), and [mobile sensor permissions via websites and apps](https://dl.acm.org/doi/abs/10.1145/3549015.3554171).
 Findings include the strong prevalence of dark patterns across platforms, differences across demographics when it comes to user behavior and a perceived advantage of websites over apps, as websites can "just be closed".

 The ensuing discussion focused on incentives for websites to request the minimal permission they need and reducing the number of prompts.
 Voiced ideas included: